Find Affordable College Courses

 268 Yearly Graduations

 Southern New Hampshire University is the 8th most popular school in the nation for students seeking a bachelor's degree in health studies.
 Each year, around 134,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-For the 2020-2021 academic year, 268 bachelor's degrees were handed out to health studies majors at SNHU.
-Of these students, 81% were women and 32% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+During the most recent year for which we have data, 268 people received their bachelor's degree in health studies from SNHU.
+Of these students, 85% were women and 30% were members of underrepresented racial-ethnic groups.

 #9